Klungkung Regency

 Klungkung Regency (Kabupaten Klungkung; ᬓᬩᬸᬧᬢᬾᬦ᭄ᬓ᭄ᬮᬸᬂᬓᬸᬂ, Kabupatén Klungkung) is the smallest regency (kabupaten) in the province of Bali, Indonesia.
 It has an area of 315 km^{2} and had a population at the 2024 census of 223,720.

 It is bordered by Bangli Regency to its north, Gianyar Regency to its west, Karangasem Regency and the Lombok Strait to its east, and the Badung Strait and the Indian Ocean to its south.
 Its regency seat is the town of Semarapura.

-The official estimate as at mid 2024 was 223,720 (107,177 males 106,815 and females in 2022).
+The official estimate as of mid-2024 was 223,720 (107,177 males 106,815 and females in 2022).

 Semarapura town is easily reached from Gianyar via the highway.
 The regency is famous for its classic Balinese paintings which mostly depict the story of epics such as Mahabharata or Ramayana.
 These classical style paintings come from the frescoes of the Balinese palaces and can also be found at Klungkung Palace in the downtown area.
 Semarajaya Museum is also located in the area.

 Some 64.4% of the land area of Klungkung is made of the offshore islands of Nusa Penida, Nusa Ceningan, Nusa Lembongan and eleven smaller islands, which together form Nusa Penida District, of which the town of Sampalan is the administrative centre; the other three districts lie on the island of Bali itself, in its southeast corner.